This is a guest post by Katy Yam of Hong Kong Travel Blog

 1. Lantau Island

 For day or half day trippers, take the cable car to Ngong Ping to visit the Big Buddha and Po Lin Monastery.
-Many tourists love to get there.
-See the entire post about the Big Buddha.
 Other than the well-known Hong Kong Disneyland, Tai O fishing village and the Big Buddha, there are so much more to do and see on Lantau Island.
 One of the hidden gems is Tung Chung Fort, a historic military fortress that has survived to the present day.
 You can see six intact muzzle-loading canons on the main wall and some exhibits within the Fort.
 This declared monument was used to defend the coast from pirates.
-How to get there?
-Check here.
+Check here for directions.

 In addition, there are some best hiking trails of Hong Kong.
-Two of them with majestic views are: Tung Chung to Tai O (coastal route), Ngong Ping to Lantau Peak (uphill route).
+Two of them with majestic views are: Tung Chung to Tai O (coastal route) and Ngong Ping to Lantau Peak (uphill route).

 Route: Tung Chung > Tung Chung Battery > Hau Wong Temple > Hau Hok Wan > Sha Lo Wan > San Shek Wan > Sham Wat Wan > Tai O (*Wan means Bay)